Designing Better CSS Box Shadows Easily

 Elevation is the real purpose

 Shadows are a visual cue for elevation.
-Bigger shadow = closer to the user.
-That’s why elevation also controls focus and attention: your eyes naturally go to the closest thing.
+A higher element looks like it is closer to the user, and its shadow gets larger, softer, and lighter as the distance from the surface increases.
+That is why elevation also controls focus and attention: your eyes naturally go to the closest thing.

-Here’s a simple slider that controls the elevation value used to build the shadow:
+Here’s a simple slider that controls the elevation value used to build the shadow (and a light-angle control that rotates the x/y offsets):

 Shadow Card